-29.2.3 Y-rating based on the above schedule shall be granted for all reclassifications where employees are working in a job classification with a lower maximum rate of resulting from changes to the District’s staffing requirements, organizational structure or “bumping” associated with layoffs.
+29.2.2 Y-rating based on the above schedule shall be granted for all reclassifications where employees are working in a job classification with a lower maximum rate of resulting from changes to OC San’s staffing requirements, organizational structure or “bumping” associated with layoffs.
 Y-rating shall not apply in cases involving disciplinary actions or voluntary changes to a job classification with a lower maximum rate of pay.

-29.2.4 The Y-rate shall remain in effect until the salary range for the new classification equals or exceeds the employee's Y-rated salary, or until the term of the Y-rate expires in accordance with the table above.
+29.2.3 The Y-rate shall remain in effect until the salary range for the new classification equals or exceeds the employee's Y-rated salary, or until the term of the Y-rate expires in accordance with the table above.
 If the Y-rate expires before the employee's salary falls within the range of the new classification, the employee shall be placed at the top of the range.
 Employees become eligible for merit increases and range adjustments when the Y-rate is no longer in effect.

 29.3 Z-Rating

-29.3.1 Employees allocated to classifications with a lower range maximum than their current salary as a result of the District’s comprehensive Classification Study results implemented effective July 12, 2002 will have their salary remain unchanged (z-rated) until such time that the range maximum of their salary range exceeds or equals their current salary.
+29.3.1 Employees allocated to classifications with a lower range maximum than their current salary as a result of OC San’s comprehensive Classification Study results implemented effective July 12, 2002 will have their salary remain unchanged (z-rated) until such time that the range maximum of their salary range exceeds or equals their current salary.

 29.3.2 If a position is allocated to a higher paid classification, and the incumbent is promoted to that level, his or her salary will be placed at the step of the new range that is nearest a one-step increase, not to exceed the maximum rate of pay.

+29.4 Reopener: OC San and OCEA agree to reopen this Agreement to meet and confer regarding the comparison agencies used for any classification and compensation studies.

 ARTICLE 30. - DRIVER'S LICENSE

-30.1 Employees who are required by the District to drive must notify their supervisor and the Human Resources Risk Management Division immediately upon receipt of any suspension or revocation of their California Driver's License privileges.
+30.1 Employees who are required by OC San to drive must notify their supervisor and the Human Resources Risk Management Division immediately upon receipt of any suspension or revocation of their California Driver's License privileges.
 Failure to do so could result in disciplinary action up to and including separation.

-30.2 If an employee whose license is suspended or revoked and is unable to perform his or her regular duties and responsibilities notifies the District in a timely fashion, an attempt shall be made to place the employee in an equal or lower level position for which he or she is qualified.
-Placement in the range of the new classification is subject to District management’s discretion.
+30.2 If an employee whose license is suspended or revoked and is unable to perform his or her regular duties and responsibilities notifies OC San in a timely fashion, an attempt shall be made to place the employee in an equal or lower level position for which he or she is qualified.
+Placement in the range of the new classification is subject to OC San management’s discretion.

-30.3 The District will continue to pay the license renewals and physical examination costs of Class A & B licenses that are specifically required by the District.
+30.3 OC San will continue to pay the license renewals and physical examination costs of Class A & B licenses that are specifically required by OC San.

 ARTICLE 31. - LAYOFF PROCEDURE

-31.1 Nothing herein shall be construed to require the District to fill vacant, budgeted positions nor to prohibit the District from eliminating vacant positions from the budget.
-The District reserves the right to reassign staff to other positions in instances involving job restructuring, reorganization or due to lack of work.
+31.1 Nothing herein shall be construed to require OC San to fill vacant, budgeted positions nor to prohibit OC San from eliminating vacant positions from the budget.
+OC San reserves the right to reassign staff to other positions in instances involving job restructuring, reorganization or due to lack of work.

-31.2 The layoff procedure outlined below shall be followed if the District finds it necessary to layoff personnel who were hired after January 1, 2000 and for any layoffs which occur after November 1, 2002.
+31.2 The layoff procedure outlined below shall be followed if OC San finds it necessary to layoff personnel who were hired after January 1, 2000 and for any layoffs which occur after November 1, 2002.

-31.3 If, in the sole discretion of District management, personnel reductions are necessary, layoff order and recall lists shall be developed based upon job classification, priority of function, job performance, individual qualifications and seniority.
+31.3 If, in the sole discretion of OC San management, personnel reductions are necessary, layoff order and recall lists shall be developed based upon job classification, priority of function, job performance, individual qualifications and seniority.
 The OCEA and employees subject to layoff shall be provided with at least two weeks notification in writing, whenever possible.